I tried SRE for a service as an embedded SRE

 How do I alert on SLOs?

-We have not set any alerts on the SLOs this time, and we have no plans to do so in the future.
+We have not set up any alerts for the SLOs this time, and we do not plan to do so in the future.

 This is because we have set an alert for the error budget burn rate, which we will explain later.